Drug den maintainer killed, 4 other arrested in Barmm

 Ola was rushed to the hospital, but was declared dead on arrival by the attending physician, according to PDEA-Barmm.

-The anti-drug operation also resulted in the dismantling of the drug den maintained by the slain suspect.
+The anti-drug operation also resulted into the dismantling of the drug den maintained by the slain suspect.

 The PDEA-Barmm said that four other suspects were arrested after they were caught having a pot session inside Ola’s drug den.